Skip to main content

 What you configure during deployment

-• Model source: the Hugging Face repository and revision (branch, tag, or commit)
+• Model source — Hugging Face repository and revision (branch, tag, or commit)

 All estimated costs are shown before you deploy.